Regular Expression: Anchors

 The default of the anchor ^ or $ is the single-line mode.
 In the single-line mode, the anchor ^ and $ matches the beginning and the end of a string.

 To enable the multiline mode, you use m flag.
-In the multiline mode, the ^ or $ anchor matches the beginning or end of the string as well as the beginning or end of lines.
+In the multiline mode, the ^ or $ anchor matches the beginning or end of the string, or the beginning or end of lines.

 The following example returns only the first digit of the multiline string: